enormandeau/snplift/README.md

 Please see the licence information at the end of this file.

+# TODO Run SNPLift on its result to try to get back the original
+- See if you still lose some alignments
+- Check that you recover the original positions

 ## Description

 **SNPLift** takes a VCF with locus positions matching a genome and lifts over